 After being injured at work, you’ll likely wonder how much you can get through workers’ compensation through your employer.
 It’s important to know how much your case is worth so you can know if the insurance company’s offer is a good deal.
-Your lawyer will calculate your workers’ compensation after learning several key factors in your situation.
+Your lawyer will calculate your workers’ compensation after learning several critical factors in your situation.

-A lawyer is unable to give a clear estimate of the workers’ compensation you’ll receive without researching your case.
+A lawyer cannot give a precise estimate of the workers’ compensation you’ll receive without researching your case.
 That’s why you should schedule a consultation with a workers’ compensation lawyer as soon as you can to get started.
+Below, we’ll go over what matters when calculating a workers’ compensation claim.

 Your lawyer will need to know the following information: